cisagov/ScubaGear/CONTENTSTYLEGUIDE.md

 ## README Formatting
 This section is for standardizing how to format the README and it's table of contents (toc) for legibility.
-The formatting guidelines described below takes the VSCode [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension into account.
-By default Markdown All in One will auto-format the README and table of contents for user.
-However, the extension is not required for ScubaGear development.
+The formatting guidelines described in the sections below take formatting syntax from the VSCode [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension into account.
+The extension is not required for ScubaGear development but is used as the basis of this guide.

-To keep the table of contents in the README as a compact resource for users. see the section they're looking for, please follow the guidelines below.
+To keep the README as a consistently formatted and compact resource for users please follow the guidelines below.

 ### Character Limit
 If the section header is at a level 2 or level 3 i.e.`## Getting Started` `### Download the Latest Release` keep the section header to at most around 55 characters.